yaochaoutokyo/bitcoinsv-docker-image/README.md

 docker stop -t 600 bitcoind
 ```

-When you run the full node as a pod in Kubernetes, be sure to add `terminationGracePeriodSeconds` to give the pod time to gracefully shutdown# bitcoinsv-docker-image
+When you run the full node as a pod in Kubernetes, be sure to add `terminationGracePeriodSeconds` to give the pod time to gracefully shutdown